FRUCTOSE! YOU ARE FREAKING OUT MY LIVER by @charissa_and_co_wellness

 For this reason, consuming foods that can help to stop your sugar cravings is a great option.

 For starters, consider swapping out some of the sugary foods in your diet for simple options such as fresh veggies and high-protein snacks.
+A good plan in meal prep can help you cut on your sweet cravings too.

 Also, consuming water throughout the day can help to keep you hydrated so that your hunger hormones are in proper balance.